-However, degraded operating conditions can arise through loss of functionality due to onboard failures, or through degradation of the space link characteristics due to the attitude or motion of the spacecraft.
-In the case of degradation due to onboard failures or incorrect operation of the onboard functions, a general requirement is the capability to achieve some minimal level of control.
+However, degraded operating conditions can arise through loss of functionality due to on-board failures, or through degradation of the space link characteristics due to the attitude or motion of the spacecraft.
+In the case of degradation due to on-board failures or incorrect operation of the on-board functions, a general requirement is the capability to achieve some minimal level of control.
 In the very worst case, this means the capability to command the spacecraft in the blind, i.e. without any telemetry feedback, and to have some certainty of the execution of these telecommands.
-This implies that in this mode, the execution of telecommands is carried out using the minimum of onboard functionality, usually by directly decoding and executing them in hardware as they are received.
+This implies that in this mode, the execution of telecommands is carried out using the minimum of on-board functionality, usually by directly decoding and executing them in hardware as they are received.

 In less extreme cases, some critical telemetry can be received from the spacecraft.
-This critical telemetry is acquired and formatted for transmission using simple and reliable onboard functions, typically not relying on software.
+This critical telemetry is acquired and formatted for transmission using simple and reliable on-board functions, typically not relying on software.

 Certain spacecraft attitudes or motions can significantly degrade the characteristics of the space link.
 This can result in severely restricted bandwidth, high bit error rates, frequent dropouts, and the loss of the link in one direction.
 The objectives for the design of the space communications system are to tolerate this and to enable spacecraft operations under these conditions.
 For example, the sizes of data units transferred on the space link are selected to minimize the susceptibility to bit errors and dropouts.
-For critical command and control functions, it is desirable to implement feedback in the form of acknowledgements, but not preclude the possibility of open loop commanding to tolerate the loss of the return link.
+For critical command and control functions, it is desirable to implement feedback in the form of acknowledgements, but not preclude the possibility of commanding in the blind to tolerate the loss of the return link.

+In a space-ground link the return link corresponds to the downlink, i.e. the telemetry link.

+In a spacetospace link the return link corresponds to the portion of a proximity space link in which the responder transmits and the caller receives (typically a telemetry link).

 Requirements

 Introduction